straube/md2pdf/README.md

 # Markdown to PDF

-This is a very simple command-line program that converts a Markdown to PDF.
+This is a very simple command-line program written in PHP that converts a Markdown to PDF.

 ## Installing